Expo

 Phase Analytics requires the following Expo packages to function properly:

-npx expo install @react-native-async-storage/async-storage @react-native-community/netinfo expo-device expo-localization expo-routerbunx expo install @react-native-async-storage/async-storage @react-native-community/netinfo expo-device expo-localization expo-routeryarn dlx expo install @react-native-async-storage/async-storage @react-native-community/netinfo expo-device expo-localization expo-routerpnpm dlx expo install @react-native-async-storage/async-storage @react-native-community/netinfo expo-device expo-localization expo-routerThese dependencies are required for the SDK to work correctly.
+npx expo install @react-native-async-storage/async-storage @react-native-community/netinfo expo-application expo-device expo-localization expo-routerbunx expo install @react-native-async-storage/async-storage @react-native-community/netinfo expo-application expo-device expo-localization expo-routeryarn dlx expo install @react-native-async-storage/async-storage @react-native-community/netinfo expo-application expo-device expo-localization expo-routerpnpm dlx expo install @react-native-async-storage/async-storage @react-native-community/netinfo expo-application expo-device expo-localization expo-routerThese dependencies are required for the SDK to work correctly.
 The SDK uses:

-@react-native-async-storage/async-storage- Local storage for offline event queuing@react-native-community/netinfo- Network state monitoringexpo-device- Device information collectionexpo-localization- Locale and timezone detectionexpo-router- Automatic screen tracking
+@react-native-async-storage/async-storage- Local storage for offline event queuing@react-native-community/netinfo- Network state monitoringexpo-application- App version collection (app_version)expo-device- Device information collectionexpo-localization- Locale and timezone detectionexpo-router- Automatic screen tracking

 Get Your API Key